-These cheesecake stuffed strawberries are elegant but surprisingly easy to prepare!
-It’s like a little bite of strawberry cheesecake without all the work!
+These cheesecake stuffed strawberries are elegant and so easy to prepare!
+It’s like a bite of strawberry cheesecake without all the work!

 Valentine’s Day is a family affair around these parts.